temporalio/documentation/docs/reference/metrics.md

 An Activity Worker poll for an Activity Task timed out, and no Activity Task is available to pick from the Task Queue.

 - Type: Counter
-- Available in: Core, Go, Java
+- Available in: TypeScript, Go, PHP, Java
 - Available keys: `activity_type`, `namespace`, `task_queue`

 ### `activity_schedule_to_start_latency`